0xPeterDW/f-lexus.com/README.md

 	·
 	<a href="./CONTRIBUTING.md">Contributing guide</a>
 	·
-	<a href="https://tachiyomi.org/sandbox/style-guide/">Project style guide</a>
+	<a href="https://f-lexus.com/sandbox/style-guide/">Project style guide</a>
 </p>

 <p align="center">Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.</p>

 <h3 align="center">License</h3>

-<pre align="center">Copyright © 2023 The Tachiyomi Open Source Project<br><br>This Source Code Form is subject to the terms of the Mozilla Public<br>License, v.
+<pre align="center">Copyright © 2025 The f-lexus Open Source Project<br><br>This Source Code Form is subject to the terms of the Mozilla Public<br>License, v.
 2.0.
 If a copy of the MPL was not distributed with this<br>file, You can obtain one at http://mozilla.org/MPL/2.0/.</pre>

 <h3 align="center">Credits</h3>